lcancado/Assessment_Literacy/README.md

 This interactive module was designed to help clarify some of the concepts related to educational assessment.
 This module is part of a larger effort sponsored by the [Center for Assessment](http://www.nciea.org/) to use high-fidelity and interactive Web technologies to help improve assessment literacy.

 The use of explorable explanations was inspired by [Bret Victor](http://worrydream.com/ExplorableExplanations/).
-For the visualizations, we use the [D3.js](http://d3js.org/) library created by [Mike Bostock](http://bost.ocks.org/mike/).
+For the visualizations, we use the [D3.js](http://d3js.org/) library created by [Mike Bostock](http://bost.ocks.org/mike/) and the [NVD3](http://nvd3.org/) library.

 -> This is a work in progress - ETA is end of July, 2015 <-